 What is Uber Surge Pricing and how does it work?

-The degree of the multiple is determined by the ratio between the number of demands for an Uber ride and the supply of Uber drivers at the moment when the surge goes into effect.
-Uber pricing is continuously fluctuating and so the Uber rates at any one time and place may change.
+The degree of the multiple is determined by the ratio between the number of demands for an Uber ride and the supply of drivers at the moment when the Uber surge goes into effect.
+Uber prices are continuously fluctuating and so the Uber rates at any one time and place may change.

 How does Uber surge pricing work?